-Of course there are ways to prevent the stains:
+Of course, there are ways to prevent the wedding gown stains:

 Stains on your wedding gown may seem disastrous but most can be quickly removed or hidden.
 But like a Boy Scout, you must be prepared.
 Several weeks before the big day, grab a small tote bag and put together an emergency stain removal kit.
 (This is a great wedding shower gift that every bride will actually use.)

 - White cotton towels or cloths

 - Baby powder or corn starch

 - Stain removal pen or wipes

 - Needle and thread, in the wedding dress and bridesmaid dress colors

 How to Treat Wedding Gown Stains